launchdarkly/integration-framework/docs/capabilities.md

 By default, users must specify a custom property name and key when they attach the custom property value to a feature flag.
 This step introduces the possibility of user error.
 To prevent this, developers can _reserve_ a custom property for their integration, which makes it much easier for users to correctly add the property's value to feature flags.

-Reserved custom properties are simple to define.
-Their only requirements are a `name` and `key`, adding a `description` is optional.
+Reserved custom properties require a `name` and `key`.
+Adding a `description` is optional.

-After your integration is configured by a user, the custom property starts appearing in the dropdown on the flag's Settings page.
+After your integration is configured by a user, the custom property starts appearing in the dropdown on the flag's **Settings** page.

-Here is a sample `reservedCustomProperties` capability:
+Here is an example `reservedCustomProperties` capability:

 ```json
     "reservedCustomProperties": [